 Today we are not going to focus on urban transport in Iceland, but rather those that would take us outside the Icelandic capital itself.

 All trips start and end at one site.
 This is usually the BSÍ Bus Terminal.
 The station is located in downtown Reykjavik, Iceland’s main city.
 At Vatnsmyrarvegur St #10.
 This makes it an idyllic place for all those who want to go on an Icelandic adventure.

 The station itself is not very big, so don’t be afraid of getting lost.
 You will see a white building with two floors.
 On the ground floor, you have the main hall, there’s a waiting area with several seats at your disposal.
 In front of them and to the side, you have the ticket box and the arrival and departure gates.

-It is the shuttle service between the Icelandic capital and the international airport.
-So, for many, their stop at the BSÍ Bus Terminal will be their first contact with Reykjavik.
+The Flybus Airport shuttle offers its services between the Icelandic capital and the international airport.
+So, for many, their stop at the BSÍ Bus Terminal will be their first contact with Reykjavík.
 The journey takes about 40 to 50 minutes.
 Once you arrive at the bus station, you can walk directly to the city center.

 Currently, the price for an adult, a one-way ticket from Keflavik airport to BSÍ Bus Terminal, or vice versa is 3,499 ISK or about USD 25.
 You can buy the ticket physically but you also do it on their website.
 It is advisable to check the current schedules since due to the exceptional circumstances that we are currently going through, these may vary.

 This company has been one of the largest Icelandic tour operators since the mid-1960s.
 They have various routes that will take you throughout Iceland, as well as specialized tours to the best-known sites such as the Golden Circle, the Jokulsarlon glacier lagoon, or the Blue Lagoon.
 You can also book with them through their website.